zevisert/FCinkML1.7-renders/README.md

 > Awal, Ahmad Montaser & Feng, Guihuan & Mouchère, Harold & Viard-Gaudin, Christian.
 (2011).
 First Experiments on a new Online Handwritten Flowchart Database.
 Proceedings of SPIE - The International Society for Optical Engineering.
 7874.
 1-10.
 10.1117/12.876624.

+As was with the original dataset:
+* **This database is available for the scientific community only for research purposes (commercial usage are strictly prohibited)**
-Get the original dataset [here](http://ivc.univ-nantes.fr/en/databases/Flowchart/)
+* Download the original dataset [here](http://ivc.univ-nantes.fr/en/databases/Flowchart/)

 The original dataset doesn't work directly with InkML.js so I replaced portions of the .inkML files to provide the necessary context for InkMl.
 This is done with node.